Music

 Okay, the recordings.
 Because I’m most invested in my current music, I’ll work backwards.
 Descriptions of the more recent albums were mostly written as the albums were being released, and some of the language overlaps with self-penned press releases written almost simultaneously.
 I’ve done some editing and retrospection, but not much.
 The retrospection has introduced abrupt tense shifts.
 I haven’t smoothed those out.

 My previous album, Accidental Birds, was recorded between November of 2020 and February of ’21, partly at home an in remote sessions, partly in two short, masked sessions at a conventional studio.
 About half the songs were written during the recording period, either at the piano or by shuttling between piano and laptop.
 The others were written earlier in 2020, and one, “Devil Blush,” is a revision of a song originally intended for the musical that gave rise to 2020’s Munson-Hicks Party Supplies.
 The new album was performed in strict alphabetical order by Jake Baldwin, JT Bates, Liz Draper, Kevin Gastonguay, Zacc Harris, Peter Hennig, [Dylan Hicks], Michelle Kinney, Adam Levy, Charlie Lincoln, John Munson, Christopher Thomson, Janey Winterbauer, and Jeremy Ylvisaker.
 To put it vaguely, I think the album includes good examples of the three or four veins I was tapping at the time, with a few variations.
 It includes my first use of programmed elements since the late ’90s.
 The album was too long to press on a single LP, and I couldn’t justify making a short, expensive double.
-Music hasn’t by and large been therapeutic for me, but making that album kind of was, and it led to the formation of Small Screens, which I hope will have a long life.
+Music hasn’t always been therapeutic for me, but making that album kind of was, and it led to the formation of Small Screens, which I hope will have a long life.
 I’m not sure if each of the album’s song justifies itself, but I have warm feelings about this one.
 Some of it offers more compact pop pleasures than my other recent music.

 My fifth album, Ad Out, was produced by John, recorded by Steve Kaul and John, mixed by Jason Orris, and mastered by Greg Reierson.
 Jacob Allers-Hatlie did the art and hand-lettering, and Karl Raschke designed the LP and CD packages.
 The band is me on vocals, piano, and few bars of guitar; John on bass, vocals, and assorted instruments; Adam Levy on guitar; and Richard Medek on drums.
 It also features (in alphabetical order) Ken Chastain, Terry Eason, Matthew Hanzelka, Sten Johnson, Doug Little, Dean Magraw, Joe Savage, Brian Tighe, and Janey Winterbauer.
 Of my records, this one is probably the most indebted to the singer-songwriter modes of the seventies and maybe the best of my records that might reasonably be called a rock record, I don’t know.
 John worked very hard on this (and the subsequent album) and prodded me toward increased professionalism and to be more openly expressive.